sing a snap press is about a gajillion times easier than hammering them in, sewing snaps in, or using those hand powered snap wrench things. Gross!

 Mine sits on my table most of the time.
 I move it to the floor when company comes over.
 It's heavy enough for a quality press, but not so heavy I can't easily move it.

 But then again, I'm practically Arnold.
 Bahahaa I HOPE NOT!

 I only have needed one allen wrench size, but it does come with several as pictured below.

 There are two pieces you must know- the socket attachment piece, and the stud attachment piece.
 I call them the girl and boy parts because that's how my mind werks.
 Basically when you are putting on your snaps, make sure you have the correct piece loaded on the press according to where you want the stud or socket to sit.
 I don't really care much, as long as my snap works.
-But some people DO care.
-A LOT.

 The BIGGEST TIP I can give you, is to MARK your spots where you want the snap to center.